Federal Direct Parent PLUS Loan

-- The DL interest rate for the Parent PLUS is fixed at 6.41%.
+The interest rate for the Federal Direct Parent PLUS is fixed at 6.31%.

-- DL PLUS requires a credit check that is only valid for ninety (90) days.
+- The Federal Direct PLUS requires a credit check that is only valid for 180 days.

-- Changes made to the loan after the ninety day mark may result in additional credit check(s)
+- Changes made to the loan after the 180 day mark may result in additional credit check(s)

 Credit Check Denial Options

 If a parent borrower has received a Parent PLUS denial, there are options available to possibly overturn the denial.
 By the applicant indicating one of the following action codes after receiving the credit denial, the Department of Education (DOE) will send a communication depending upon the code selected: